Native North American Sarsaparilla Tea

 A Bit of History

-Native to southern North and Central America, the sarsaparilla roots have long been a panacea for Native Americans and later Europeans well into the early 1900s.
-It’s said to cleanse the blood and cure everything from colds to skin disease.
+Native to southern North and Central America, the sarsaparilla root have long been a panacea for Native Americans, enslaved African Americans, and European Americans.
+It was said to cleanse the blood and cure everything from colds to skin disease.
 For the Native Americans, it even served as an aphrodisiac.
 Sarsaparilla eventually played a leading role in one of the nation’s top soda flavors: root beer.